-1. Present a three-minute Google Presentation to explain the problem, the context and possible solutions.
+1. Present a three-minute Google Presentation to explain the issue-problem, the context and possible solutions.

 2. Show a short video that is between 30 sec and 90 sec.
 The video should not explain the issue, but rather show an example of it through the lens of someone impacted by the issue (personal; micro level).
 The goal is to create awareness, encourage change, and show possible solutions.
 Examples.

 1. To focus on global citizenship (The "G" in GAPS) and expand your awareness of issues.

 2. To continue developing your research and presentation skills.

 Please take a few minutes to answer this anonymous survey.
 Link will be active between Dec.
 16 and 19.

 .
 Intro, meet your team mates, overview of the topics, create a working Google Doc. choose a topic.

 .
 Research and confirm final topic.
 Start with Global Issues in Context to get background information.

 .
 Complete your research and create your Google Presentation.